marcingastol/git-in-gear/lab-02/README.md

 1. Click on the Source Control icon in the left sidebar.
 2. Here, you can see which files have been changed, staged, or are untracked.

-Q: What information does the status of a Git repository provide?
+**Q: What information does the status of a Git repository provide?**

-A:

 1. The email address of the repository owner.
 2. The differences between the working directory and the staging area, including which files have changes that are staged, which files have changes that aren't yet staged, and which files aren't being tracked by Git.